A-Polynomials of fillings of the Whitehead sister: Introduction

 For convenience, we have only stated the result for $1/n$-fillings for $n \geq 3$ here.
 A corresponding result for negative $n$ (specifically, $n \leq -2$) is \refthm{RecursiveLSTNegative}.
 Equations for the remaining $n \neq 0$ are easily found using the methods described in this paper.

 Indeed, \refcor{DehnFillWhSis} gives the A-polynomial of a general Dehn filling similarly explicitly, for \emph{any} slope $p/q$ except those in $\{2, 3, 7/2, 11/3, 4, 5, 1/0 \}$.

 The ``missed" Dehn filling slopes arise for two reasons.
 First, our methods are not guaranteed to apply to non-hyperbolic Dehn fillings, which have slopes $p/q\in\{2,3,7/2, 11/3, 4, 1/0\}$ using our framing (which is different from that of Martelli and Petronio \cite{MartelliPetronio:Magic}, but yields the same exceptions).
-Second, although the methods of \cite{HowieMathewsPurcell} can deal with all hyperbolic fillings, they involve degenerate layered solid tori for slopes $p/q \in \{ 2, 7/2, 5\}$; we omit them here.
+Second, although the methods of \cite{HowieMathewsPurcell} can deal with all hyperbolic fillings, they involve degenerate layered solid tori for slopes $p/q \in \{ 2/1, 7/2, 5/1\}$; we omit them here.

-A triangulation of a hyperbolic 3-manifold on $M$ is \emph{geometric} if the hyperbolic structure on $M$ is built by putting a positively oriented hyperbolic structure on each tetrahedron and then gluing.
+A triangulation of a hyperbolic 3-manifold $M$ is \emph{geometric} if the hyperbolic structure on $M$ is built by putting a positively oriented hyperbolic structure on each tetrahedron and then gluing.
 A triangulation is \emph{minimal} if $M$ cannot be triangulated by fewer tetrahedra.
-Because the first few $1/n$-Dehn fillings of the Whitehead sister appear in the SnapPy census, we know these are both geometric and minimal.
-We conjecture that the triangulations of all the $1/n$-Dehn fillings in this paper are geometric and minimal.
+For $n\in \{\pm 1, \pm 2, \pm 3, \pm 4\}$ the $1/n$-Dehn filling of the Whitehead sister appears in the SnapPy census.
+Thus we know these triangulations are both geometric and minimal.
+The Whitehead sister also satisfies conditions required by Gu{\'e}ritaud and Schleimer to ensure that its sufficiently high Dehn fillings are geometric~\cite{GueritaudSchleimer}; this means there exists some $N$ such that for $n\geq N$, the $1/n$-Dehn filling described here is geometric.
+Unfortunately the bound on $N$ from \cite{GueritaudSchleimer} is not explicit.
+We conjecture that the triangulations of all the $1/n$-Dehn fillings in this paper are both geometric and minimal.

 We note that Thompson has been able to use the formulas of~\cite{HowieMathewsPurcell}, along with results in cluster algebras, to give more explicit closed forms for the A-polynomials of the knots in this paper~\cite{Thompson:Cluster}.